seanpm2001/seanpm2001/OldVersions/English/1/101-200/README.md

-Projects I have contributed to (updates to this section) Create new page for alt account (@seanwallawalla) within the Seanpm2001 page, in its own section, as a dropdown Improvements to language translation process, and info on this
+Projects I have contributed to (updates to this section) Create new page for alt account (@seanwallawalla) within the Seanpm2001 page, in its own section, as a dropdown Improvements to language translation process, and info on this Improvements to guestbook display - Dropdown of people who have signed - More links
 ```

 </details> <!-- End of completed remodel goals section !-->